WPC Video projection in Dresden. Photograph taken during Dresden Academy

 Rethinking Pedagogies: An ‘Intellectual Space’ for (Un-)Learning Art History

-Follow-up Event of the academy Lessons Learned?
-Transcultural Perspectives in Curating and Pedagogies.
-Featuring a Keynote Lecture by Prof. Emerita Claire Farago.
+Follow-up event of Lessons Learned?
+Transcultural Perspectives in Curating and Pedagogies. with keynote Lecture by Prof. Claire Farago.

 Lessons Learned?
 Transcultural Perspectives in Curating & Pedagogies

-The Heidelberg Academy explored successes and failures of existing pedagogical practices in museums and potentials for new transcultural and ‘worlded’ approaches.
+The Heidelberg Academy explored successes and failures of pedagogies in museums and potentials for new transcultural and ‘worlded’ approaches.

 Heidelberg Academy Call for Papers